Current Research Activities

 Consumer Satisfaction Studies

-We conduct consumer satisfaction studies for two organizations within the Alabama Department of Rehabilitation Services.
-The purpose of the studies is to help those organizations improve their services based on feedback from the people that they serve.
+We conduct an annual consumer satisfaction study for the Alabama Department of Rehabilitation Services (ADRS).
+The purpose of the study is to help ADRS improve their services based on feedback from the people that they serve.

 - Vocational Rehabilitation Services – Blind Services (McDonnall, PI)